expo/expo/docs/pages/versions/unversioned/bare/hello-world.md

 ## What now?

-Most of the Expo APIs are available in bare React Native projects and can be installed using a process very similar to the above.
-Go ahead and browse the `API Reference` section and follow the installation instructions linked there, then read the API documentation and enjoy.
+Most of the Expo SDKs APIs are available in bare React Native projects and can be installed using a process very similar to the above.
+You can see which are supported and which aren't in the [Supported Expo SDK Packages](unimodules-full-list/) section, or just go ahead and browse the `API Reference` section and follow the installation instructions linked there, read the API documentation, and enjoy.
 Good luck building your app!